69% of Americans Have Less Than $ 1000 Savings: How to Save More for the Future

 One of the main reasons that respondents said they no longer save is because the cost of living where they live is high.
 This year, it seems, there are more problems, as 20% of respondents said that the cost of living was an obstacle to saving compared to 18% in 2018.

-“As living costs rise in many cities, people's budgets are getting denser and denser, leaving them with less money to save money,” said McClary.
+“As the cost of living rises in many cities, people's budgets get tighter and tighter, leaving them with less money to save money," McClary said.

-However, the biggest obstacle to saving is living from paycheck to paycheck.
-Almost 33% of respondents said that this prevents them from saving more - compared to 31% in 2018.
+However, the biggest obstacle to saving is paycheck to paycheck living.
+Nearly 33% of respondents said it prevents them from saving more, up from 31% in 2018.

-Adults between the ages of 35 and 44 claimed that the cost of living did not allow them to save more.
-And women are much more likely than men to face this obstacle - 38% versus 27%.
+Adults between the ages of 35 and 44 argued that the cost of living did not allow them to save more.
+And women faced this obstacle much more often than men - 38% versus 27%.

 According to McClary, this is a symptom of a more serious problem: "This is often the result of a person having no spending plan, and he does not track what he spends and does not track his income."